 evaluations <- apply(x, 1, h)

-We can then plot the cumulative average and compare it to the actual value of the integral that we know is 1.
+We plot the cumulative average in Figure 7.4 and compare it to the actual value of the integral that we know is 1.
+We add pointwise 95% confidence intervals to plot—using either Chebychev’s inequality or the CLT.

-The confidence bands provided by the central limit theorem are typically more accurate estimates of the actual uncertainty than the upper bounds provided by Chebychev’s inequality.
+The confidence bands provided by the CLT are typically more accurate estimates of the actual uncertainty than the upper bounds provided by Chebychev’s inequality.

 To illustrate the limitations of Monte Carlo integration we increase \(\alpha\) to \(\alpha = 0.4\).